tycho-kirchner/fastcompmgr/README.md

-## Building
+## Installation

-The same dependencies as xcompmgr.
+If you're lazy, just grab the binary from the [release page](https://github.com/tycho-kirchner/fastcompmgr/releases).

+Otherwise, build dependencies are the same as for xcompmgr:

 ### Dependencies: